gru13/IADST/docs/PROJECT_OVERVIEW.md

 ## **Objective:**

 Build a hybrid system that enables teachers to efficiently manage a coding question bank, create personalized assignments, and distribute them to students via email—automatically and pseudo-randomly.
+All data is stored in MongoDB collections (NoSQL).

 ---

 ## **Key Stakeholders:**

-* **Admin:** Sets up the system with teacher, course, and student records.
+* **Admin:** Sets up the system with teacher, course, and student records (all stored in MongoDB).
 * **Teacher:** Manages questions and assignments, and initiates assignment distribution.
 * **Student:** Does not interact with the system directly; receives personalized assignments via email.